Alexander-Barth/NCDatasets.jl/README.md

 # Credits

-`netcdf_c.jl`, `build.jl` and the error handling code of the NetCDF C API are from NetCDF.jl by Fabian Gans (Max-Planck-Institut für Biogeochemie, Jena, Germany) released under the MIT license.
+`netcdf_c.jl` and the error handling code of the NetCDF C API are from NetCDF.jl by Fabian Gans (Max-Planck-Institut für Biogeochemie, Jena, Germany) released under the MIT license.